www-e-ventures/coscradmirror/README.md

 You'll need Node 14 and .
 It is recommended that you install node using [nvm](https://github.com/nvm-sh/nvm)).

 You'll also need an instance of [ArangoDB](https://www.arangodb.com/).

 We provide an optional shell script for spinning up an ArangoDB instance.
 This will only work if you have docker installed on your development machine.
 Alternatively, you could run an ArangoDB instance on a VirtualBox VM, a local physical machine, or in the cloud.

 #### Arango Setup Script

-To fire up a disposable development instance of `ArangoDB` with docker, run
+To fire up a disposable development instance of `ArangoDB` with docker, first from the config directory in the API project, copy sample.env to test.env and development.env in the same directory.
+Then run

 > > npm run start:db:dev

 from the project root.

-In order for this to work, you'll need to add the following environment variables:

--   ARANGO_DB_SERVER
--   ARANGO_DB_ROOT_PASSWORD
--   ARANGO_DB_USER
--   ARANGO_DB_USER_PASSWORD
--   ARANGO_DB_NAME
--   ARANGO_DB_HOST_DOMAIN
--   ARANGO_DB_HOST_SCHEME
--   ARANGO_DB_HOST_PORT

 The script will